ridi-viewer/pdf.js/README.md

 Then checkout back to the branch you were working at.

-*Note : This process is time-consuming, so you might want to do this only upon each release (not on every commit you make at the main repository).
+*Note : This process is time-consuming, so you might want to do this only upon each merger on the develop branch (not on every commit you make at the main repository).

 ## Questions